thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 These API-based guardrails are being hosted on platforms like Azure OpenAI.

 # **Moderating LLM inputs and outputs using Moderation Layer APIs**
 This API suite offers a comprehensive set of features for responsible AI.
 It includes robust moderation capabilities to filter harmful content, advanced prompt engineering techniques to optimize model performance, and powerful explainability tools to understand model reasoning.
 Additionally, it provides language translation and summarization functionalities using Google or Azure translate, as well as telemetry tracking for monitoring API usage and performance.
 Refer the 'Moderation API instructions' document for more details on APIs and their functionalities.
-Here is the quick reference of features under Moderation layer
+Here is the quick reference of features under Moderation layer:
-## Prompt Moderation:              ## Response Moderation
-* Prompt injection                 * Factual accuracy
+* Prompt injection
-* Jailbreak attempts               * Bias detection
+* Jailbreak attempts
-* Toxicity detection               * Hallucination detection
+* Toxicity detection
-* Profanity filtering              * Explainability using Chain of thoughts, Thread of thoughts, Chain of verification
+* Profanity filtering
 * PII identification
 * Restricted topic detection
+* Factual accuracy
+* Bias detection
+* Hallucination detection
+* Explainability using Chain of thoughts (CoT), Thread of thoughts (ThoT) and Chain of verification (CoV)

 If you have more questions or need further insights please feel free to connect with us  Infosysraitoolkit@infosys.com